fitabigail/IrishMortgageConsulting/README.md

 ### Navbar

-  - A feature on all three pages, the full responsive navigation bar includes link to Logo, Home page, Calculator page and Contact Us page and is indentical in each page to allow easy navigation.
-On page loading the navigation bar drop down smoothly to catch up user attention.
-On left side the navbar has the logo linked to Home page, and a on the right side is the hamburger menu.
-On mouse click the hamburger is swiching to an arow and a full screen page is loading with the pages links, feature achived with javascript code.
+   - A feature on all three pages, the full responsive navigation bar includes a link to Logo, Home page, Calculator page and Contact Us page and is identical on each page to allow easy navigation.
+On page loading, the navigation bar drops down smoothly to catch up user's attention.
+On the left side, the navbar has the logo linked to the Home page, and on the right side is the hamburger menu.
+On mouse click, the hamburger is switching to an arrow and a full-screen page is loading with the page's links, a feature achieved with javascript code.

     ![HOME PAGE](./assets/readmeImages/navbar.png)

 ### Section one - the landing

-  - This section include several diffrent css annimations on loading page.
-This include a big  animated banner with two titles bussines related subject, an welcome title, and dicover button  with a shine effect linked with Calculator page.
+  - This section includes several different CSS animations on the loading page.
+This includes a big animated banner with two titles business-related subject, a welcome title, and a discover button with a shine effect linked with the Calculator page.
    ![HOME PAGE](./assets/readmeImages/landing-banner.png)

 ### About section

-- About section include a video with a custom control, achived with javascript code.
-On clicking the video button will start the video, and a bar will roll.
+- About section include a video with a custom control, achieved with javascript code.
+Clicking the video button will start the video, and a bar will roll.
 If press the pause button the video will stop playing.
-The video is display for screens of 550px and wider.
+The video is displayed for screens of 550px and wider.

 ![HOME PAGE](./assets/readmeImages/about.png)

 ### Team section

-- This section  shows profile cards of the three members team.
-When hover the card  some information about the member will appear with a nice and cool hoover effect, the cards moves smooth with the cursor direction.
-This effect was achived calling JQuery cdn tools for plugin tilt.js.
+- This section shows the profile cards of the three members team.
+When hovering the card some information about the member will appear with a nice and cool hoover effect, the cards move smoothly with the cursor direction.
+This effect was achieved by calling JQuery CDN tools for the plugin tilt.js.

 ![HOME PAGE](./assets/readmeImages/team.png)

 ### Footer
-- The footer is a simple one which offer information about office address, and include easy access to the main relevant social media sites for Irish Mortgage Consulting.
+- The footer is a simple one that offers information about the office address and includes easy access to the main relevant social media sites for Irish Mortgage Consulting.

 ![HOME PAGE](./assets/readmeImages/footer.png)

 ### Scroll button
-- Home and Calculator has a scrool button with a smooth move to top of the pages( used javascript for a smooth move).
+- Home and Calculator have a scroll button with a smooth move to the top of the pages( used javascript for a smooth move).

  ### CALCULATOR Page

 ### Calculator section
-- Include a mortgage calculator to calculate the monthly repayments, cost of mortgage, and total to pay.
-Also include a pie chart which diplay amount borrowed and interest to pay.
-All this features are achived with javascrit code.
+- Include a mortgage calculator to calculate the monthly repayments, cost of the mortgage, and total to pay.
+Also, include a pie chart that displays the amount borrowed and interest to pay.
+All these features are achieved with javascript code.

 ![CALCULATOR PAGE](./assets/readmeImages/calcul-top.png)
 ![CALCULATOR PAGE](./assets/readmeImages/calc-results.png)

 ### Booking section
 - This section includes two parts.
-First the banner with an animated arrow created with style css, and a button on click is opening the booking form.
+First, the banner with an animated arrow created with style CSS, and a button on click is opening the booking form.
-The second part is the Booking Form  with two parts: on the left side has the inputs fields, a check box (style css), an a submit button; on the right an image with a welcome message.
-On the right bottom corner has a closing button on x shape to exit the form(javascript code used for form).
-On submition will display an alert message.
+The second part is the Booking Form with two parts: on the left side has the inputs fields, a check box (style CSS), and a submit button; on the right an image with a welcome message.
+On the right bottom corner has a closing button on the x shape to exit the form(javascript code used for form).
+On submission will display an alert message.

 ![CALCULATOR  PAGE](./assets/readmeImages/book-meeting.png)
 ![CALCULATOR PAGE](./assets/readmeImages/form-booking.png)